Jahongirhacking/lesson-schedule-react/README.md

 <br/>

-Secondly, use `TimetableComponent` in your code and add the schedule items to its props:
+Secondly and lastly, use `TimetableComponent` in your code and add the schedule items to its props:

 ```typescript
 import { ISchedule } from "lesson-schedule-react"